nil/towericons/README.md

 ## Contributing

 If you find any issue, have troubles figuring out something or want to suggest a change, please [open an issue](https://github.com/nil/nilicons/issues/new/choose) or [make a pull request](https://github.com/nil/nilicons/compare).
+You can also [donate to keep the repo alive](https://paypal.me/nilvilam).
 Any kind of contribution is welcomed and very appreciated.

 ### Local development